-In the previous article 2020 Vision for a Breakthrough (1) when King David was in a crisis situation he called on God in prayer and was immediately delivered from his enemies twice by God the Lord of the Breakthrough!
-Consequently, reading this story your faith was stirred and you called upon God in prayer (1) to deliver you from your serious situation.
+In the previous article, 20/20 Vision for a Breakthrough (1), when King David was in a crisis, he called on God in prayer.
+He was immediately delivered from his enemies twice by God the Lord of the Breakthrough!
+Consequently, reading this story, your faith was stirred, and you called upon God in prayer (1) to deliver you from your serious situation.
 However, it seems as if God did not respond immediately to your crisis situation.
 Why King David and not me?
 I am glad you asked!

-We have all heard of the overnight successes where actors are discovered and practically overnight they are stars.
-However, if you read the history of these actors you will discover they spent years, and some even decades, preparing to become an “overnight” success.
-The same was true in the life of David the shepherd King as he spent many years growing lambs into sheep and growing in his knowledge of the Lord.
+We have all heard of the overnight successes where actors are discovered, and practically overnight, they are stars.
+However, if you read these actors’ history, you will find they spent years and even decades preparing to become an “overnight” success.
+The same was true in David’s life, the shepherd King as he spent many years growing lambs into sheep and growing in his knowledge of the Lord.
 That is, King David’s victory in his crisis situation had been growing for many years as He learned to pray and obey the Lord.

 Let us go back to the Book of Genesis, the beginning, to aid in our understanding.
-God creates a man named Adam in His image from the soil of the Earth (Genesis 2:7).
-God then plants a Garden called Eden (Eden means pleasure) and then like a farmer (Isaiah 5:1-7.
-James 5:7) caused many varieties of trees to grow from the soil.
-(Genesis 2: ) Realize, God did not create a garden (1) with a “Let there be” command as He did when creating all other vegetation on the Third Day (Genesis 1:11-13).
+God created a man named Adam in His image from Earth’s soil (Genesis 2:7).
+God then plants a Garden called Eden (Eden means pleasure) and then, like a farmer (Isaiah 5:1-7.
+James 5:7), caused many trees of different varieties to grow from the soil.
+Realize, God did not create a garden (1) with a “Let there be ______” command as He did when creating all other vegetation on the Third Day (Genesis 1:11-13).
 God caused the trees to grow from the soil as a farmer.
-God then places the Man into the Garden to tend to its trees (Genesis 2:15).
+(Genesis 2:8,9) God then places the man into the Garden to tend to its trees (Genesis 2:15).
 A woman is then created from the man’s flesh and bone to be his indispensable companion.
 (Genesis 2:21-23).

-Realize, mankind was placed in the Garden of Eden which was a living object lesson to teach them how the Kingdom of God operates.
-That is, all needs in the Kingdom of God are supplied by planting a seed, tending it, and then harvesting the fruit when the time is right.
+Realize, mankind was placed in the Garden of Eden, a living object lesson to teach them how the Kingdom of God operates.
+All needs in the Kingdom of God are supplied by planting a seed, tending it, and then harvesting the fruit when the time is right.

 “While the earth continues to exist, planting time and harvest, cold and heat, summer and winter, and day and night will not cease.”
 (Genesis 8:22 NET)